davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.img/index.md

 - After you unzip the starter code, you'll find the following files:
   - `cat.jpg`: An image of Grumpy Cat.
-  - `nasa.jpg`: A washed-out aerial image.
+  - `camera.jpg`: An grainy photo of a camera person.
+  - `road.jpg`: A high resolution photo of a road.
   - `Image.java`: This is the `Image` class, which represents a greyscale image and offers services to manipulate this image.
 There are several methods left for you to implement.
   - `Fotoshop.java`: This is the `Fotoshop` class, which just contains the main method you would run to manipulate the image.